JWillie90/Star-Citizen-3.18-X52-Pro-Control-Profile/README.md

 This layout is designed for the Logitech X52 Pro HOTAS System (Single Stick and Thruster) with rudders and a multi-functional display (MFD).
 The templates, files and xml document for this profile have been included and can be edited as needed.

-An alternative layout that I did not create but found to be exception has been also provided and can be found at the URL below:
+An alternative layout that I did not create but found to be exceptional has been also provided and can be found at the URL below:

 https://www.digitalcombatsimulator.com/en/files/3316532/